Verifiable Quantum Advantage without Structure: Introduction

 \subsection{Acknowledgements}

 We thank Scott Aaronson for helpful suggestions, including the conceptual implication of worst-case completeness.
-We thank anonymous reviewers of FOCS 2022 for their helpful comments.
+We thank anonymous reviewers of FOCS 2022, QIP 2023, and Journal of the ACM for their helpful comments.
 Mark Zhandry is supported in part by an NSF CAREER award.